Animal Science 434 - 3/12/98

 The cycle is useful in quantitating the effects of drugs, hormones, nutritional factors, etc., on the different steps of spermatogenesis.
 Keep in mind that the number of cellular associations in a cycle of the epithelium will differ depending on the species, the number of spermatogonial divisions in that species and the number of distinguishable stages of spermatid development in that species.

-3. The Wave of the Seminiferous Epithelium (Figure 4): The seminiferous tubules are a series of loops in the testis with each end of a loop entering the rete testis.
+3. The Wave of the Seminiferous Epithelium (see the lecture): The seminiferous tubules are a series of loops in the testis with each end of a loop entering the rete testis.
 There is an orderly progression along the tubule of stages.
 This progression of stages is called a wave and ensures that a portion of the seminiferous tubule is releasing sperm at any specific time.

 Sertoli cells are large and because of their shape and tight junctions functionally divide the seminiferous tubules into two compartments or environments for the development of spermatozoa.
 The basal compartment below the tight junctions has contact with the circulatory system and is the space in which spermatogonia develop to primary spermatocytes.
 The tight junctions open at specific times and allow progression of spermatocytes to the adluminal compartment.
 It is in the adluminal compartment where meiosis is completed and spermatid development is sustained by the Sertoli cells.
 At the appropriate time, the cytoplasm of the spermatid is actively pinched off by the Sertoli cells and spermatozoa are shed into the lumen of the tubules.
 The Sertoli cell serves several functions among which are: